ecnusse/Hydrangea/README.md

 Below are details of what is included in each part:

 ### Application benchmark
-A suite of 100 non-trivial projects which tightly integrates LLMs and vector databases in their workflow.
+A suite of 100 non-trivial projects that tightly integrates LLMs and vector databases in their workflow.

-We have uploaded `application.csv`, it contains:
+We have uploaded `application.csv`, which contains:

    1. software project name
    2. GitHub link and commit ID